ftmoose/ShopifyApplicationWinter2019/README.md

 * There is an issue with order total's showing up as $0 only on the deployed version of the app.
 I suspect this has to do with some loss of connection between the app and mongodb.

-* After creating an order, there is an issue with the frontend code that doesn't show you the items in the order straight away.
-You need to refresh the page.